LuisR2022/my-first-repo/README.md

-my name is Luis Rivera
-I lived in the Bronx my whole life
-I am
-hello world
+My name is Luis Rivera, I was born and raised in the Bronx.
+Both my parents come from Mexico But met in NY.
+I have 2 siblings and a dog that i consider a little brother named Chico.
+My pronounes are he/him